NVIDIA/spark-rapids/docs/tuning-guide.md

 to each task as they will be sharing the GPU's total memory.
 As a result, some queries that fail to run with a higher concurrent task setting may run successfully with a lower setting.

-As of the 23.04 release of the Rapids Accelerator for Apache Spark many out of memory errors result in parts of the query being rolled back and retried instead of a task failure.
-The fact that this is happening will show up in the task metrics These metrics include `gpuRetryCount` which is the number of times that a retry was attempted.
+As of the 23.04 release of the RAPIDS Accelerator for Apache Spark many out of memory errors result in parts of the query being rolled back and retried instead of a task failure.
+The fact that this is happening will show up in the task metrics.
+These metrics include `gpuRetryCount` which is the number of times that a retry was attempted.
 As a part of this the normal `OutOfMemoryError` is thrown much less.
 Instead a `RetryOOM` or `SplitAndRetryOOM` exception is thrown.